With the legal landscape for cannabis constantly changing, it’s hard to keep up with what’s legal and what’s not. We’ll break it down for you.

 Again, laws regarding cannabis are constantly changing, making it challenging to stay up-to-date with the latest legal action.

-At this time, here’s what the future of retail sale and recreational use of marijuana look like in our state:
+At this time, here’s what the future of retail sale and recreational use of cannabis will look like in our state:

 - The delay in legislation has largely been due to lawmakers agreeing on regulations and restrictions for dispensaries and sale of cannabis.

-- Individual Maine municipalities will still have to opt in to allow recreational marjiuana sales.
-(Currently only about 15 of 455 towns and cities have opted in.)
+- Individual Maine municipalities will still have to opt in to allow recreational cannabis sales.
+(Currently, only 52 towns, cities and plantations among approximately 500 municipalities in the state have a retail footprint, according to OCP.)